 From time to time some investments may not be aligned with the environmental or social characteristics of the product.
-Examples include, but are not limited to, equity securities for the purpose of investment growth, instruments for efficient portfolio management and cash or cash equivalents to provide ancillary liquidity, in accordance with the investment policy of the product.
+The purpose of those investments is to generate investment growth and help provide efficient portfolio management in accordance with the investment policy of the product.
+Investors should note that the remaining portion of investments also includes investments which have not been screened to assess whether they promote environmental / social characteristics or constitute sustainable investments.
 Minimum environmental and social safeguards continue to apply in the selection of these investments including the exclusion of companies involved with certain controversial activities, and the exclusion of companies that violate, repeatedly and seriously, one or more of the ten principles of the UN Global Compact.